JulianKemmerer/PipelineC/include/pypeline/dsp/pypeline_dsp_guide.md

 `2^k` samples. `.mean_t`/`.diff_t`/`.k` are exposed as metadata; the running mean is itself a useful noise-floor estimate.
-The mean-update recursion is an inherent IIR loop, so — unlike `make_fir`/`make_magnitude`/`make_moving_avg` — only the feedforward output resize is autopipelined, not the whole block.
+The mean-update recursion is an inherent IIR loop, so — unlike `make_fir`/`make_magnitude`/`make_moving_avg` — only the feedforward output resize is auto-pipelined, not the whole block.

 ## `make_moving_avg` — boxcar smoother